elastic/kibana/README.md

 Default: `true`

 ##### `multipleCommits` (boolean)
 `true`: you will be able to select multiple commits to backport.
-You will use <space> to tick, and <enter> to confirm you selection.
+You will use `<space>` to select, and `<enter>` to confirm you selection.

 `false`: you will only be able to select a single commit.
-You will use <enter> to confirm the selected item.
+You will use `<enter>` to confirm the selected item.

 Default: `false`

 ##### `multipleBranches` (boolean)
 `true`: you will be able to select multiple branches to backport to.
-You will use <space> to tick, and <enter> to confirm you selection.
+You will use `<space>` to select, and <enter> to confirm you selection.

 `false`: you will only be able to select a single branch.
-You will use <enter> to confirm the selected item.
+You will use `<enter>` to confirm the selected item.

 Default: `true`